 Distance: 305 miles

-Highly publicised as “Scotland’s answer to Route 66”, I must admit that the North Coast 500 is possibly THE best roadtrip to do in Scotland.
-That is, if you have at least 5 or 6 days.
+Highly publicised as “Scotland’s answer to Route 66”, I must admit that the North Coast 500 is possibly THE best road trip to do in Scotland.
+That is if you have at least 5 or 6 days.

-There are plenty of waterfalls, Gardens by the sea and some mindblowing beaches, along with the tall and shrouded peaks of Stac Pollaidh, An Teallach, Suilven or Ben Hope.
+There are plenty of waterfalls, gardens by the sea and some breathtaking beaches, along with the tall and shrouded peaks of Stac Pollaidh, An Teallach, Suilven or Ben Hope.

 by Sonja from Migrating Miss